 Here is a report on open development projects before the Board.

-3. Village Center (NE and SE corners of Madison/Bayaud).
 This project is not currently active or before the CCEA board.

 - The Garfield bikeway that will run from City Park to the Cherry Creek Bike Path has been approved.
 As a part of the plan, crosswalks will be installed at Garfield and Bayaud and Garfield and Alameda within the next two years.
 Bill Allen and Barry Lazarus have plan copies.